HamzaFareedBaig/HamzaFareedBaig/README.md

 - 👋 Hi, I’m @HamzaFareedBaig
 - 👀 I’m interested in Web development and cross platform applications
-- 🌱 I’m currently learning flutter and Ai
+- 🌱 I’m currently learning cross platform application and Ai
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me . hamzabaig.ds@gmail.com